+- a

-- a 1 1.27 Watch or listen to Jenny introducing Rob to her parents.
+[♠] 1.27 Watch or listen to Jenny introducing Rob to her parents.
 What bad news does Rob have for Jenny?
-What good news does Jenny have for her parents? - American and British English mom = American English mum = British English
+What good news does Jenny have for her parents?

+- British and American English

+mom = American English mum = British English

-- b Watch or listen again and mark the sentences T (true) or F (false).
+- Watch or listen again and mark the sentences

+T (true) or F (false).
 Correct the F sentences.

 - 1 Rob left the chocolates at the office.

-- 2 Rob's desk is usually very neat.
+- 2 Rob's desk is usually very tidy.

 - 3 It's the second time that Rob has met Jenny's parents.

 - 4 Sally has prepared a big dinner.

-- 5 Jenny's new job is managing director.
+- 5 Jenny's new job is Managing Director.

 - 6 Jenny is going to be Rob's manager.

-- c 1.28 Look at some extracts from the conversation.
+- c 11.28 Look at some extracts from the conversation.
 Can you remember any of the missing words?
 Watch or listen and check.

+1 Jenny Don't forget the chocolates.

+Rob OK.
+Oh!

+Jenny I don'tit.
+Don't tell me you

+Sec.
+10.1 forgot them?

+I think they're still on my desk.

+Jenny kidding.

-1 Rob Jenny Rob Don't forget the chocolates.
-OK.
-Oh,!
-I don't it.
-Don't tell me you forgot them?
-I think they're still on my desk. kidding. , 2 Mom, I'm really sorry - we bought you some chocolates, but we left them at the office.
-What a mind.
-3 But I also have some good news. ?
+2 Jenny Mom, I'm really sorry - we bought you some chocolates, but we left them at the office.

+Sally What a mind.

+3 Jenny But I also have some good news.

+Sally ?
 What's that?

+4 Sally So you've got a promotion?

+fantastic!

+Harry That's great!

-4 So you've got a promotion? fantastic!
-That's great!
-5 Let's go and have dinner.
-What aidea!
+5 Sally Let's go and have dinner.

+The state of the s What aidea!